bk/pdc/README.md

 ### `generate-pdf`

 Converting the output to PDF is in fact an especially common kind of post-processing.
 Normally one can simply add 'pdf' to `formats`, but (as we saw above) this is not always the optimal solution.
 Also, one may want to generate two or more pdf files at once, for instance when producing both slides and an article from the same source file.
 For such cases, the `generate-pdf` configuration option is provided, often obviating the need for using `postprocess`.
-It is valid for the output formats `latex`, `beamer`, `context`, `html`, and `html5` (Note that PDF support for the latter requires [wkhtmltopdf](http://wkhtmltopdf.org/) to be installed).
+It is valid for the output formats `latex`, `beamer`, `context`, `html`, and `html5` (Note that PDF support for the latter two requires [wkhtmltopdf](http://wkhtmltopdf.org/) to be installed).
 Here is a somewhat typical usage example:

 ```yaml
 pdc: